ravirun/misfit-ravi/README.md

-# Misfit Ravi - May 2028 Content Plan
+# Misfit Ravi - May 2028, Week 2 Content Plan

 **Macro Creator (100k–1M followers)**

 ---

-## Content Topic
+## Weekly Content Topic

-### Why Innovation Has Become Entertainment
+### Why We Celebrate Ideas More Than Outcomes

 ---

 ## Topic Overview

-An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on why innovation has become entertainment.
+An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on why we celebrate ideas more than outcomes.

 ---